UniversitaDellaCalabria/Portale-PoC/README.md

 Post Pre Save Hooks
 -------------------
 By default Pages and Publications call pre and post save hooks.
+Django signals are registered in `cms_search.signals`.
-We preferred the following approach instead of django signals. in `settings.py` we can register as many as desidered hooks to one or more models.
+In `settings.py` we can register as many as desidered hooks to one or more models, Django signals will load them on each pre/post save/delete event.

 ````
 CMS_HOOKS = {